Home Cost Solar Panel Maintenance Cost

 Solar panel cleaning prices

-Solar panel cleaning prices also depend on many factors: how many your solar panels are, where the panels are placed, and how many kW your solar system has.
+Solar panel cleaning prices also depend on many factors: the number of solar panels, the location of their installation, and how many kW your solar system has.

-For a 2kW system with 10 solar panels, it will cost around $150 to $300.
+For a 2 kW system with 10 solar panels, it will cost around $150 to $300.
 For higher kW and the number of solar panels, it will be more expensive and cost around $300 to $400.
-Some companies however charge cleaning per panel which costs around $3 to $10 each.
+Some companies, however, charge cleaning per panel, which costs around $3 to $10 each.

 How often and what should I use to clean my panels?

-There’s also a solar panel brush, window washer, and solar panel cleaning solution available to purchase which is a good investment since you will no longer need a professional to do it.
+There’s also a solar panel brush, window washer, and solar panel cleaning solution available to purchase, which is a good investment since you will no longer need a professional to do it.
 While cleaning them yourself might become a little bit dangerous, it pays to assess if you can really do it yourself.
 Always remember that your safety should be your number one priority.

 Here are some useful steps on how to clean your solar panels if you decide to DIY: